Tips on Getting Hired as a Pilot

 - Prepare for the interview.

 Before the interview, familiarize yourself once more with the company.
 Review the mission statement, corporate values, major hubs, aircraft types, and any recent news articles about the company.
 Prepare to speak comfortably about why you want to work there and why they should want to hire you.
 Knowledge about the company will put you at ease and make you more confident.
 If you have made connections with anyone at the company, perhaps through a pilot career seminar at your flight school, be sure to mention that.
 Some job applications will ask if you know someone at the company.
 (See “More Interview Tips” at the bottom of this page.)

 Review technical information daily before your interview.

 Don’t cram the night before.
 Set aside 30 minutes or so a few times each day to review technical knowledge, such as analyzing an IFR flight plan.
-You’ll be expected to suggest alternate altitudes, discuss weather minimums, and determine which approach to take, among other things.
+Prepare to suggest alternate altitudes, discuss weather minimums, and determine which approach to take, among other things.
 By reviewing technical information a few times each day prior to your interview, you’ll have the knowledge at your fingertips.
 The technical interview is an opportunity to show off your knowledge and skills.
 Therefore, eviewing and refreshing this knowledge every day before the interview is the best approach.
 No detail is too small to review.

 Practice your responses aloud.
 Perhaps you can do a mock interview with someone like a CFI.
-Be prepared to discuss NOTAMs, METARs, TAFs, and all types of airspace.
+Prepare to discuss NOTAMs, METARs, TAFs, and all types of airspace.
 Prepare to decode raw weather data.
-Try teaching this information before you go in for the interview.
+Also, try teaching this information before you go in for the interview.
 Be interesting.
 For example, when you can answer a question by providing a firsthand experience, you will be more memorable than other candidates.

 Review reflections from former applicants who have interviewed with the airline.
 This will provide valuable insight into what you might expect, especially with regard to the technical questions.